 ARTICLE IV — MEMBERSHIP

 Section 1.
-The membership of the chapter shall be composed of men and women who are serving or have served on active duty or in one of the reserve components as a commissioned or warrant officer in any of the seven U.S. uniformed services (Army, Navy, Marines, Coast Guard, Air Force, U. S. Public Health Service and National Oceanic and Atmospheric Administration).
-Additional membership includes surviving spouses of any deceased individuals who would, if living, be eligible for membership or spouses who are in support of current dues-paying members.
+The membership of the chapter shall be composed of men and women who are serving, or have served on active duty, in one of the reserve or national guard components as a commissioned or warrant officer in any of the seven U.S. uniformed services (Army, Navy, Marines, Coast Guard, Air Force, U. S. Public Health Service and National Oceanic and Atmospheric Administration).
+Additional membership includes surviving spouses of any deceased individuals who, if living would be eligible for membership, or spouses (supporting members) who are in support of current dues-paying members.
 Honorary members are eligible in accordance with Article IV, Section 2.

 Section 2.
-Subject to the provisions of Section 1 above, membership shall be of four classes: Regular, Surviving Spouse, Supporting, and Honorary.
-Honorary members are those recommended for membership by a member and approved by the chapter board of directors.
+Subject to the provisions of Article IV, Section 1 above, membership shall be of four classes: regular, surviving spouse, supporting, and honorary.
+Honorary members are those recommended for membership by a member and approved by the chapter’s board of directors.

 Section 4.
-The board of directors may drop any member for good and sufficient cause after that member has been given an opportunity to be heard.
+The board of directors may drop any member for good and sufficient cause.
+The member will be given an opportunity to be heard.

 Section 5.
-Regular, Surviving Spouse, and Supporting members are not required to hold and maintain membership in national MOAA.
+Regular and supporting members are not required to hold and maintain membership in national MOAA.
 However, membership in MOAA is strongly encouraged.

 ARTICLE V — VOTING